Resolving Startup Problems

 Table 9-3 Basic Reset Methods

-From the Settings menu, unlock phone options (see the “Unlocking and Locking Options” section).
-Choose Network Configuration, press the More softkey, then press the Erase softkey.
+From the Settings menu, unlock phone options (see the “Unlocking and Locking Options”).
+Then press the Erase softkey.

 Resets user and network configuration settings to their default values, deletes the CTL file from the phone, and restarts the phone.